 Climate Policy Initiative (CPI) works to improve the most important energy and land use policies around the world, with a particular focus on finance.
-We answer pressing questions posed by decision makers through in-depth analysis on what works and what does not.
+We support decision makers through in-depth analysis on what works and what does not.

 What's New at CPI